Mercerenies/net-game/README.md

 #Dependencies

 Note that Python, Perl, and Ruby are expected to be in /usr/bin.
 The Lisp implementation must be on the path.
+Windows users are strongly urged to run this game in Cygwin or some other Unix-like shell.
+The game is being developed using Cygwin on Windows 7, so I can vouch for the fact that it should work like that.
+Note that the script `./bash/check.sh` will check for the necessary languages and modules and report what is missing.

 ######Python
 * Python 3
 * Wikipedia module (`pip install wikipedia`)

 ######Perl
-* Perl 5.10 or newer (untested with Perl 6)
+* Perl 5 (tested using Perl 5.10)
 * JSON::PP (usually comes with Perl implementations)
 * XML::Simple (some people have a problem loading this; make sure libxml is on your path, especially on Windows)